coder745/josh_website/README.md

 # josh_website
 This repository houses the code for my website: joshyoung.me.
 This site is built with Jekyll and hosted on GitHub pages.

+Maybe the notes below will help someonee else if they decide to setup their own Jekyll site and host it on GitHub.

 # Setup:
 - This steps are listed here as notes for me when I setup a new computer.
 - Install [Ruby](https://www.ruby-lang.org/en/documentation/installation).